Smarsh Software Engineer Salary in Greater Bengaluru | ₹1.02M-₹2.58M+ | Levels.fyi

 The median Software Engineer compensation in Greater Bengaluru package at Smarsh totals ₹2.58M per year.
-View the base salary, stock, and bonus breakdowns for Smarsh's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Smarsh's total compensation packages.
 Last updated: 11/5/2025

 Company